TobikoData/sqlmesh/docs/concepts/tests.md

     execution_time: "2023-01-01 12:05:03"
 ```

-It's also possible to set a time zone in the `execution_time` datetime value, by including it in the timestamp string.
+It's also possible to set a time zone for `execution_time`, by including it in the timestamp string.

-If a time zone is provided, it is currently required that the expected datetime values are timestamps without time zone, meaning that they need to be offset accordingly.
+If a time zone is provided, it is currently required that the test's _expected_ datetime values are timestamps without time zone, meaning that they need to be offset accordingly.

 Here's how we would write the above test if we wanted to freeze the time to UTC+2: